EdzBrz/LevelingAddons/README.md

 Levelings addons
 ============
-1.Copy the folders into your Interface/Addons folder.
+1. Copy the folders into your Interface/Addons folder.
 Not the whole project.

 2. Enable MetaMap support in VanillaGuide once in game.